-9.6 Configuring measurement frequency (optional)
+8.5 Configuring measurement frequency (optional)

 The collector component is responsible for collecting measurement data from sources.
-It wakes up periodically and gets a list of all metrics from the database.
-For each metric, the collector gets the measurement data from each of its sources and stores a new measurement in the database.
+It wakes up periodically and asks the internal server for a list of all metrics.
+For each metric, the collector gets the measurement data from each of its sources and posts a new measurement to the internal server.